Cannon-Cole/monthly-challenges/README.md

 # What is this?
 A monthly challenges website.
 All challenges and URLs are dynamically loaded from data.
 In the URL you can pass a number instead of a month name and it will convert it to a month and load the page.
 Invalid months will show a 404 page.
+The header is a link to the main page.

 # Competencies demonstrated
 URL routing, views, dynamic path segments, captured values, path converters, redirects, url name/reverse, templates, static files (css, javascript, images), DTL, filters, tags, and static files.